jadijadi/lpic1book/content/1083_mail_transfer_agent_mta_basics.md

 * postfix
 * sendmail
 * exim
-* qmail

 ### MTAs

-Mai Transfer Agents or MTAs are programs which handle emails in your operating system.
-There are lot of MTAs available and each distro or sysadmin uses the one she likes more.
+Email is an integral part of many GNU/Linux and Unix systems.
+Each user do have a mail box and can send / recive email to other local users.
+This is done via MTAs (Mai Transfer Agents).
+In other words, MTAs are programs which handle emails in your operating system.
+They can receive and dispatch emails localy and over the network.
+There are different options for MTAs.
+In this section we will do a quick review on them and you will see how you can send emails to other uses (or over the internet) and how you can check your local mails.

 #### sendmail
 Is one of the oldest options available.
-It is big and difficult to configure and keep safe and secure so very few systems use it as default MTA.
+It is huge and kind of difficult to configure and not that security oriented.
+Because of these, few systems use it as default their MTA.

-#### qmail

-qmail is an attempt to provide an ultra secure MTA while keeping the MTA compatible with sendmail ideas.
-It is modular and claims to be free of any security bug.
-It also claim to be the 2nd popular mail agent on the Internet.

-> qmail is not a GPL software.
-It is Public Domain.

 #### exim
 It aims to be a general and flexible mailer with extensive facilities for checking incoming e-mail.
-It is feature rich with ACLs, authentication, ...
+It is feature rich with ACLs, authentication and many other features.

 #### postfix

-This is a new alternative to sendmail and uses easy to understand configuration files.
-It supports multiple domains, encryption, etc. Postfix is what you may find on most distros as default.
+This is a new alternative to `sendmail` and uses easy to understand configuration files.
+It supports multiple domains, encryption, etc. Postfix is what you see on most distros as the default MTA.

+> Most desktop distros do not install MTAs by default.
+If you want, I suggest installing the `postfix` (and `mailx` or `bsd-mailx`) via your package manager.

 ### sendmail emulation layer

-As I already said, `sendmail` is the oldest MTA which is still active.
-Other MTAs respect his age and provide a _sendmail emulation layer_ to keep themselves backward compatible with it.
-In other words you can type `sendmail` or `mailq` on your command line regardless of what MTA you've installed.
+As you already know, `sendmail` is the oldest MTA alive and therefore, many other MTAs try to comply with it and has a _sendmail emulation layer_ to keep themselves backward compatible with sendmail.
+Thats why you can type `sendmail` on whatever distro you are or use the `mailq` and check your mail regardless of your MTA choice.

 ### aliases